dbrgn/iboardbot-web/README.md

 ## Starting

-This project currently requires Rust 1.31+.
+This project requires a recent version of Rust.
 The easiest way to get that is through [rustup](https://rustup.rs/).

 To start the server: